 On those evenings that wind or rain prohibits fogging at the Town’s designated treatment areas, the contractor will retry the next evening.
 If the weather is prohibitive again on that night, the contractor will resume on the next normally scheduled evening.

 - The Town of Gilbert is striving to improve the effectiveness of our fogging.
 To reduce the potential for chemical resistance in mosquitos, Gilbert’s contractor will alternate fogging between EPA approved Zenivex and Kontrol 4-4 or Perm-X UL 4-4.

 - Mosquito infestation observed at municipal parks and/or riparian preserves can be reported by filling out an on-line mosquito infestation investigation request.
 You may also call 480-503-6400 (Monday through Friday, 8am-5pm) and a customer service representative will be happy to assist you.

 - Residential areas in Gilbert are no longer included under the Town’s mosquito fogging program.
-If your subdivision or area is having problems with mosquitoes, please contact your HOA.
-If you're unable to reach your HOA, contact the Maricopa County Vector Control Hotline at 602-506-6616.
+If you suspect mosquitos are breeding in an area not maintained by Gilbert, please contact the owner of the property, or Maricopa County Vector Control Hotline at 602-506-6616.